 - 3 tbsp butter

-- 2 garlic cloves chopped
+- 2 cloves garlic chopped

-- 1/2 onion chopped
+- 1/2 large onion chopped

 - 7 green onions chopped

-- 4 ribs of celery chopped
+- 4 ribs celery chopped

 - 3 carrots diced small

-- 3 tbsp flour
+- 3 tbsp all purpose flour

 - 1/2 cup white wine